There should still be a place in the paper for them

-With the impact the coronavirus has had on events and entertainment venues in Southern Maryland, I was disappointed to see The Enterprise say goodbye to the articles of Audrey Ridgell, Megan Johnson and Jamie Drake.
+With the impact the coronavirus has had on events and entertainment venues in Southern Maryland, I was disappointed to see The Recorder say goodbye to the articles of Megan Johnson and Jamie Drake.

+Although there aren’t any events to list or talk about, their articles were entertaining.

 While keeping the community up to date on changes the coronavirus has had on our world, I think there’s still room to continue the columns of these respectable ladies.